cs4241-19a/a4-creativecoding/README.md

 See the site at http://a4-kdoje.glitch.me

+**NOTE:** Due to the canvas, the site must be viewed in a separate window.

 For my project I wanted to create a battle simulator that used the emergent behavior of the different entities to simulate a battle.
 In this simulator, the red an blue knights will patrol (walk left and right), until they see a knight of the other color.
 They will run toward the nearest enemy and attack them, reducing their health.
 Once a knight's health is 0 they're removed from the simulator.
 To user is able to pause the simulator to remove and add knights as they wish.
 The screen can be cleared with the X button, and additional information can be shown/hidden with the question button.
 The strength (damage the knight does) and health (amount of damage it can take before being removed) can be set the text boxes.

 - Challenges